What Are the Top 12 Cooking Utensils Every Cook Should Own?

 The Most Important Kitchen Item - Tongs

-How about serving foods from a pan to the plate like steamed vegetables or baked potatoes.
+How about serving foods from a pan to the plate, like steamed vegetables or baked potatoes?
 You can even serve pasta like spaghetti with your tongs.
-And if you're playing music while you are cooking and have the beat, tongs are great for playing like a pair of hand held castanets.
+And if you're playing music while you are cooking and have the beat, tongs are great for playing like a pair of hand-held castanets.

-All of my kitchen tongs are stainless but you can find them with silicone handles that insulate the handle so you can leave them in a pan without burning your hand.
+All of my kitchen tongs are stainless, but you can find them with silicone handles that insulate the handle so you can leave them in a pan without burning your hand.
 I prefer not to leave them in a pan.
 And you'll find tongs come in all sizes and lengths.

-For cooking indoors, I prefer 8" to 10" tongs but for grilling, I own some 12'-14 inch versions so I don't have to get my hands too close to the heat.
+For cooking indoors, I prefer 8" to 10" tongs, but I own some 12'-14 inch versions for grilling, so I don't have to get my hands too close to the heat.